YottaDB/YDBDoc/ProgGuide/functions.rst

 Returns the numeric byte value (0 through 255) of a given sequence of octets (8-bit bytes).

-The format for the $ASCII function is:
+The format for the $ZASCII function is:

 .. code-block:: none